 There are many ways you can use your gifts at Christ Church Fulwood.
-Complete a welcome card and a member of staff will contact you to discuss how you can serve in the church.
+Complete a welcome card and a member of staff will contact you to discuss how you can get involved.
 While there are many different areas of ministry in our church family, and always many roles to be filled, we are more concerned that an individual finds the right place for them to be serving than we are about filling gaps that we have!

 In the Church Family